mendezpvi/fcp-google-clone/README.md

 This project is part of the **Web Dev Basics** module of [**Scrimba**'s](https://v2.scrimba.com/home) [**Frontend Career Path**](https://v2.scrimba.com/the-frontend-developer-career-path-c0j) programme.

-Guided by the intructor, we built a basic ***clone of Google's homepage***, focusing on basic web design and layout techniques.
+Guided by the instructor, we built a basic ***clone of Google's homepage***, focusing on basic web design and layout techniques.

 ## Screenshot 📷